 5. Trivet Hot Plate Patent 2,686,862 was assigned on August 17, 1954 to two men from Wisconsin: David Morrison of Two Rivers and Jurg A. Senn of Manitowoc, assignors to the Paragon Electric Company, Two Rivers, WI.
 “This invention relates to a trivet hot plate.
 In the past, trivets have been used solely for the support of previously heated vessels.
 Undue heating of the trivet and its handle will not occur.”
 The newspaper ad (above) for the Paragon Electric Trivet was published in 1954.

-By marking an item PAT PENDING or PAT APPL’D FOR an inventor can launch their product while hopefully discouraging copyright infringement.
+By marking an item as patent pending or patent applied for, an inventor could launch their product while hopefully discouraging copyright infringement.

 ● A Provisional patent proves the inventor has produced the invention and determined it works.
 Once on file, the invention is Patent Pending.
 However, if the inventor fails to file a formal Utility patent within a year from filing the provisional patent, they will lose this filing date.